-If a garden hose is blocked, it can not provide an adequate supply of water to a plant.
+If a garden hose is blocked, it can not provide an adequate water supply to a plant.
 Eventually, the plant will be unable to thrive, grow and blossom.

-Likewise, a blockage in the meridians will restrict the supply of Qi required to nourish and support the cells, tissues, muscles, organs and glands.
+Likewise, a blockage in the meridians will restrict Qi’s supply to nourish and support the cells, tissues, muscles, organs and glands.

-This blockage can manifest into various signs and symptoms and, over time, the body as a whole becomes weakened, and because of this, its self-healing abilities compromised.
+This blockage can manifest into various signs and symptoms and, over time, the body as a whole becomes weakened.
+Because of this, its self-healing abilities compromised.
 Eventually, it becomes susceptible to pain, disease and ill-health.

-An acupuncturist views each as a dynamic, integrated whole, observing how signs and symptoms weave together to understand the underlying, energetic profile of a person’s health.
+An acupuncturist views each as a dynamic, integrated whole, observing how signs and symptoms weave together to understand a person’s health’s underlying, energetic profile.